Edward William Nelson: Biography

+Taxon named in his honor

 The desert bighorn sheep and Nelson's milksnake were named in his honor.
 The holotype of the milksnake was collected by Nelson and Edward Alphonso Goldman on July 18, 1897.
 He worked with Goldman for ten years surveying Mexican terrestrial vertebrates.
-Nelson's sparrow (Ammodramus nelsoni) (formerly Nelson's sharp-tailed sparrow; formerly sharp-tailed sparrow) was also named for him.
-Rodents named in his honor include Oryzomys nelsoni, Xenomys nelsoni, Ammospermophilus nelsoni, Heteromys nelsoni, Dicrostonyx nelsoni, Dipodomys nelsoni, Chaetodipus nelsoni, Megadontomys nelsoni, Neotoma nelsoni and Nelsonia.
+Nelson's sparrow (Ammospiza nelsoni) (formerly Nelson's sharp-tailed sparrow; formerly sharp-tailed sparrow) was also named for him.
+Rodents named in his honor include Ammospermophilus nelsoni, Chaetodipus nelsoni, Dicrostonyx nelsoni, Dipodomys nelsoni, Heteromys nelsoni, Megadontomys nelsoni, Neotoma nelsoni, Oryzomys nelsoni, Xenomys nelsoni, and the genus Nelsonia.
+The shrew Cryptotis nelsoni is also named after Nelson.

 In addition to Nelson's milk snake, four other reptiles are named in his honor: Nelson's anole, Nelson's tree lizard, Nelson's spiny lizard, and Nelson's spotted box turtle.
 He was the president of the American Society of Mammalogists from 1921 to 1923.
 He also served as president of the American Ornithologists' Union and the Biological Society of Washington.
 He never married.

 In 1895, botanists J.M.Coult. & Rose published Neonelsonia, a monotypic genus of flowering plant from South America, belonging to the family Apiaceae.
 Then in 1973, botanists H.Rob. & Brettell published Nelsonianthus, a genus of flowering plants from Mexico and Guatemala belonging to the family Asteraceae, also named in Nelson's honour.